levaimark/bhe101/Informationsecurity.md

 -Example attack scenarios involve exploiting default accounts, directory listing vulnerabilities, detailed error messages, and insecure cloud sharing permissions.

-summarize A06:2021 – Vulnerable and Outdated Components:
+Summarize A06:2021 – Vulnerable and Outdated Components:

 -Vulnerable Components category ranked #2 in the Top 10 community survey and also made the Top 10 via data.